 These are Datawrapper, Flourish, and Everviz.
 The Datawrapper and Flourish charts will mention their name in the footer, and if there’s no mention, it is an Everviz chart.
-Oh, and the non-Datawrapper maps are made with the MapSVG plugin!
+Oh, and the non Datawrapper maps are made with MapSVG!

 I’d be happy to answer any other questions about it, but it is quite simple.
-A lot of manual data entry!
+I’m not really any good at programming/automation, and I’m new to all of this, so it is mostly just a lot of copying/pasting to get the website updated daily.

 Additional Information / Clarifications